usds/equity_practice/further-reading/preparing-to-deliver-equity.md

 project.
 While not meant to be prescriptive, this provides a modifiable approach to equity deliverables throughout the scope of engagement.

+Note: this page, although it contains a lot of useful content, is a touch less polished than our V1 [flagship tools](https://github.com/usds/equity_practice/blob/main/tools.md).

 ## Objectives

 Provide core steps for teams to take in scoping and delivering on agency